Left Behind: Film adaptations

-The success of the Left Behind books has led to the release of four motion pictures based on the series so far.
-All four have been produced by brothers Paul & Peter LaLonde, and have been released through Cloud Ten Pictures, an independent Canadian-based Christian film studio.
+The success of the Left Behind books has led to the release of five motion pictures based on the series so far.
+All four have been produced by brothers Paul and Peter LaLonde, and have been released through Cloud Ten Pictures, an independent Canadian-based Christian film studio.

 The first, Left Behind: The Movie, was based on the first book of the series and was released in 2000.
 In a very unusual marketing scheme, the studio released the film on home video, and then theatrically.
 It fared poorly in theaters.
 The film starred former Growing Pains star Kirk Cameron as Buck Williams.
 Cameron, who praised the book series as "inspiring", became a practicing evangelist (and co-host with Ray Comfort on the TV show The Way of the Master).

 The sequel, Left Behind II: Tribulation Force, based on the second book, Tribulation Force, was released in 2002.
 The film debuted at #2 on Nielson's video scan reports, behind Spider-Man, and was #1 in terms of overall sales for two days on Amazon.com.

 The second sequel, World at War, was released first to churches on October 21, 2005, for church theatrical viewings and was released via home media on October 25.
 Much of the main cast from the previous two films, excluding Clarence Gilyard, reprised their respective roles for World at War.
 Gilyard, who played Bruce Barnes, was unable to return due to a scheduling conflict with a play in New York.
 It is based very loosely on the final 50 pages of Tribulation Force and features Louis Gossett Jr. as the President of the United States, Gerald Fitzhugh.
 The third installment was the least identifiable with events in any of the books.
 Recognizable events were the marriages of Buck with Chloe Steele, and of Rayford Steele with Amanda White; the death of Bruce Barnes; and President Fitzhugh's heading an attack, resulting in World War III, with Great Britain and Egypt fighting against the Global Community.
 Major parts, however, were taken from subsequent books; these events include the poisoning of Barnes by GC forces, instead of Nicolae Carpathia himself, and an attempt by Fitzhugh to assassinate Carpathia.
 Buck's meeting with the President in the books takes a different form in the film.